Leveraged income, not passive income

 For the deeper version of this, that your expertise should behave like an owned asset rather than a rented hour, read your expertise is an asset.

-How to start without quitting your real work
+How do you start without quitting your real work?

 You do not have to choose between your one-to-one work and a product.
 The point is that the product runs beside the work, not instead of it.
 The sequence: